Entrances & Doors

 Automatic doors test our faith – will they open when we approach?

 Glass doors sometimes propel us beyond the immediate moment, causing us focus on the inside, our destination.
-Have you ever walked into a glass door?
+Have you ever walked into one?
 It snaps your attention right back to the present.

 Entrances and doors have been used as metaphors for hope, opportunity and inspiration.
 An open door suggests welcome.
 We recall happy times, laughter, and loved ones.
 A closed door piques curiosity.
 There’s mystery there, or is there?
-A closed door can also suggest a missed opportunity.
-There’s no mystery, however, about a door that’s been shut or slammed in your face.
+It can also suggest a missed opportunity.
+There’s no mystery, however, when one’s been shut or slammed in your face.

 When one door is closed, don’t you know, another is open.